Mississippi Gorge Regional Park

 About the Location

-The gorge was formed over thousands of years as St. Anthony Falls eroded the soft sandstone beneath a limestone cap, creating steep cliffs and a distinctive river valley.
-It stretches between Mississippi River miles 848 and 852, starting near the Northern Pacific Bridge Number 9 and ending just north of Minnehaha Regional Park.
+The gorge itself tells a fascinating geological story.
+Over thousands of years, St. Anthony Falls slowly ate away at the soft sandstone beneath a limestone cap, carving out steep cliffs and a dramatic river valley.
+This natural wonder stretches between river miles 848 and 852, beginning near the Northern Pacific Bridge Number 9 and ending just before Minnehaha Regional Park.

 All Features & Facilities